clover/codelab-remote-pay-cloud/README.md

 };
 ```

 The `deviceId` was *not* passed as a query parameter.
 It's associated with (but different from) the device's serial number, so a merchant cannot manually enter this value.
 Instead, you can use Clover's [REST API](https://docs.clover.com/clover-platform/docs/making-rest-api-calls) to fetch all of the devices associated with the merchant.
-By rendering the serial numbers as `option`s, the merchant can choose which device to connect to.
+By rendering the serial numbers as `<option>`s, the merchant can choose which device to connect to.
 Then, the app will connect to the `deviceId` associated with the serial number that the merchant selects.

-First, we'll create an empty `select` element above the 'Connect' button that we'll eventually populate with those `option`s.
+First, create an empty `select` element above the **Connect** button that will eventually contain those `<option>`s.

 In `index.html`: